 Medical records, such as after-visit summaries and doctor’s information, should likewise be kept in a safe place for future reference.
 Drivers and injured persons should document visits with the doctor to show that they are diligently complying with the recommendations of the doctor and create a narrative about their health following the accident.

 If the injured person decides to bring a lawsuit to be compensated for medical bills, having the important medical records and, for example, a pain journal will help show the progression of the condition and prove that it was caused by the accident, rather than a preexisting condition.

 In addition to the above, drivers should maintain a record of the information exchanged at the scene of the accident between the parties at the scene of the accident, as well as any photographs or videos taken of the accident scene.
-The insurance company for either driver will likely need this information to settle the claim.
-Likewise, if the driver brings or defends a lawsuit against him or her or a third party that arose out of the accident – such as to recover for medical bills or property damages – then the driver can use this information to prove that he or she is not responsible for the damages.
+The insurance company for either driver will likely need this information to determine fault in a car accident and to settle the claim.
+Likewise, if the driver brings or defends a lawsuit against him or her or a third party that arose out of the accident – such as to recover for medical bills or property damages – then the driver can use this information to prove that he or she is not at fault in a car accident and, therefore, not responsible for the damages.